How to use Phoenix, the first industrial 4K UV Light Projector, as an 8K Light Engine

 What's important?

 When working with this sophisticated method, calibration of the shifter movement is the key to gaining the best results.
-In-Vision ensures with it´s technology the optimised signal form to reduce the switching time of the micromirrors.
+In-Vision ensures with its technology the optimised signal form to reduce the switching time of the micromirrors.
 The DLP UV projector Phoenix has been available with a serial pixel shifter since its launch in April 2021 and has undergone many improvements and optimisations.